-More than 40 varieties of fruits and vegetables are grown on about eight acres of gardens and orchard at the Country Life Center.
+More than 40 varieties of fruits and vegetables are grown on about 10 acres of gardens and orchard at the Country Life Center.
 The produce is used in WCI’s two on-site kitchens, distributed to wholesale markets and food-insecure Iowans through Garden for Good, a partnership with the Food Bank of Iowa, Eat Greater Des Moines and DMARC.

 Community-Building & Educational Programs

 - Hearts & Homes Historic Teas share household tips and issues of the day from the women’s section of the historic Wallaces’ Farmer farm journal.

 - Culinary Classes inspire cooks to use fresh, locally produced ingredients and expand their tastes.

 - Garden Workshops offer advice from local and regional experts to both new and experienced gardeners.